-The MasterTemp is a "Category III" appliance and is a forced-draft pool and spa heater which uses positive pressure to push flue gases through the vent pipe to the outside.
+vent pipe) and is a forced-draft pool and spa heater which uses positive pressure to push flue gases through the vent pipe to the outside.
 Flue gases under positive pressure may escape into the dwelling with any cracks or loose joints in the vent pipe, or improper vent installation.
-The vent pipe must be of a sealed-seam construction, such as those listed for use with "Category III Appliances", and for operating temperatures less than 400° F. Vent pipe construction will be of UL 1738 approved non-corrosive material, such as stainless steel, aluminum, galvanized.
+The vent pipe must be of a sealed-seam construction, such as those listed for use with "Category III Appliances", and for operating temperatures less than 400°F (204°C).
+Vent pipe construction will be of UL 1738 approved non-corrosive material, such as stainless steel, aluminum, galvanized.
 A condensate trap may be needed.
 The use of "Approved" thimbles, roof jacks and/or side vent terminals are required; and the proper clearances to combustible materials must be maintained in accordance with type of vent pipe employed-in the absence of a clearance recommendation by the vent pipe manufacturer, the requirements of the Uniform Mechanical Code should be met.
-The ventilation air requirements for the MasterTemp heater can be found on page 19.
+The ventilation air requirements for the MasterTemp heater can be found on page 20.
 It is recommended that vent runs over 18 feet may need to be insulated to reduce condensation related problems and/or the use of a condensate trap in the vent run close to the heater may be necessary in certain installations such as cold climates.
-Horizontal vents
+Horizontal vents 3' (1M) or less in length do not require a condensate tee.
+The MasterTemp heater is suitable for through-the-wall venting.